thibaud-c/Graz_402.424/lab_06/README.md

 WHERE building = 'fire_station'; -- filter for fire stations
 ```

-Let's also check if the `anemity` column in the `buildings` table is consistent over our dataset. <br>
+Let's also check if the `amenity` column in the `buildings` table is consistent over our dataset. <br>

 ```sql
 SELECT DISTINCT amenity FROM buildings WHERE amenity LIKE '%fire%'; -- check distinct values in the amenity column that contain 'fire'